ARTbio/startbio/docs/scRNAseq_basics/preprocessing.md

     it will probably be more messy to understand the bondary between low and good quality cells.
 Don't hesitate to zoom in on histogram and violin plots to better identify your cutoffs.
+    Also in the `VlnPlot` function from Seurat, you can use the `log` parameter to better see outliers (barcodes that contains mRNA ambiant) !

 ## Cell Normalization